 Some bachelor programmes select their students themselves.
-This occurs when the study programme can admit a limited number of students, while the number of applications is higher.
+This means that in addition to the prior education requirements mentioned above, they also look at the prospective student's suitability for the program in question.
+Selection occurs for example when the study programme can admit a limited number of students, while the number of applications is higher.
 Some study programmes also work with an educational concept such as the international classroom.
 These programmes are keen to attract students who are enthusiastic and suitable for the programme.
 The criteria and procedures are recorded in the Course and Examination Regulations (OER) of the relevant programme or in separate regulations.